Open information management

 Information about how your details are used to gain insight into passenger travel patterns.

 We obtain this insight through statistical research.
-NS and the other public transport companies (collectively referred to as 'we' or 'us') have jointly decided which personal data may be used to gain this insight and the ways in which the data may be used.
+NS, Translink and the other public transport companies (collectively referred to as 'we' or 'us') have jointly decided which personal data may be used to gain this insight and the ways in which the data may be used.
 We also refer to this as Information Management.
-These agreements are set out in a Cooperation Agreement between the public transport companies.
+These agreements are set out in a Cooperation Agreement between the public transport companies and Translink.

 What personal data do we use?

-We save the transaction details used for statistical research in a separate Translink database.
-Before the data are saved, they are pseudonymised first, which involves encrypting personally identifiable information included in the data.
-This means that the data cannot be traced to individuals without using additional information.
-After the data have been pseudonymised, they are added to research files managed by Translink, turning them into a set of statistical data.
-These aggregated statistical research files let Translink or other specialised parties create information products.
-The research files and information products do not contain personal information.
+We save the transaction data for statistical research in a separate database at Translink.
+Before we store the data in this database, we ensure that the data are made anonymous.
+Any identifying characteristics in the data are encrypted to make them anonymous.
+The data therefore cannot be traced to a specific person without additional information.
+Once the data have been made anonymous, Translink creates research files on behalf of public transport companies.
+This results in a set of statistical data.
+With the aggregated, statistical research files, Translink or other specialist companies can produce information products.
+These research files and information products do not contain personal data.

 Central point of contact

-If you do not want us to use your transaction details for statistical research into travel patterns, you can indicate this by sending an e-mail.
-To do so, please send an e-mail to Translink, via firstname.lastname@example.org.
-Specify your card number in your e-mail and indicate clearly that you object to the use of the transaction details that are linked to the card in question for statistical purposes.
+If you do not want us to use your transaction details for statistical research into travel patterns, you can indicate this by sending an e-mail to firstname.lastname@example.org.

 We do not pass on your personal information to (legal) entities outside the European Economic Area.